Diagnosing Schizophrenia In Teens

 • Suicidal thoughts

 Suppose your child is displaying significant mood changes, behavior shifts, or other problems that raise concern.
-In that case, it’s essential to seek early treatment from a family doctor or your child’s pediatrician as soon as possible so that they can receive appropriate medical care.
+In that case, seek early treatment from a family doctor or your child’s pediatrician as soon as possible so that they can receive appropriate medical care.
 Early intervention for treating schizophrenia at the first sign of a psychotic episode could be key.

 Getty/AnnaStills